 Fishing for steelhead in the winter separates the boys from the men.
 Frigid temperatures can test even the hardiest of steelheaders.
 Dealing with side ice and slush.
 Driving through lake effect snows.
-We can wear the warmest of clothing eventually we'll succumb to the elements.
+We can wear the warmest of clothing, only to succumb to the elements.
 Working the pools and holes can be a long drawn out process that can test the most patient of anglers.
-But the rewards can be great if you know what your doing and willing to put the work in.
+But you can be rewarded if you know what your doing and willing to put the work in.

 Location, location, location

 When water temperatures get into the low 30s, a steelhead's metabolism is almost catatonic.
 They'll seek places in the river where they'll get relief from the current.
 That's where reading water is invaluable.
 When I fish during cold periods, I look for the slowest flowing parts of a river.
 Places I'll fish will be the lower sections close to the lake if ice isn't an issue.
 Here the rivers tend to be wider, more flat, and a little deeper.
 Any structure at the bottom such as rocks and lumber will be utilized by fish to conserve energy.
-Other places will be wide bends and the tail end of pools.
+Other places will be the wide bends and the tail end of pools.
 On bends, fish will hang off the main current, so watch the speed of the bubble line.
 At the tail end of pools, fish prefer to be there as the current is deflected up and away.
 Other areas to target include along shale ledges and drop off in pools that are not deep.
 If side ice is present, drift a float as close as possible as fish often use the ice as cover.

 Time of Day